mozilla-l10n/documentation/src/localization/dev_best_practices.md

 # LOCALIZATION NOTE (tos-text): %S will be replaced at run-time
 # by an active link.
 String with ID “tos-link” will be used as text
 # for this link.
-tos-text = By proceeding you accept the %S tos-link = Terms of Service
+tos-text = By proceeding you agree to the %S tos-link = Terms of Service
 ```

 And then replace `%S` at run-time with the second string.
 Note also the localization comment and make sure it is clear to the localizer which placeholder string will appear in place of the placeholder as this may affect translation and/or inflection.
-For example, `By proceeding you accept the {{Terms of Service}}` will result in the Gaelic translation `Ma leanas tu air adhart, bidh tu a’ gabhail ri teirmichean na seirbheise`.
-But in another grammatical context, `Terms of Service` may require a different inflection, for example `theirmichean na seirbheise`.
+For example, `By proceeding you agree to the Terms of Service` will result in the Slovenian translation `Z nadaljevanjem sprejemate pogoje uporabe`.
+But in another grammatical context, `Terms of Service` may require a different inflection, for example `pogojev uporabe` or `pogoji uporabe`.
 So if the localizer is left unsure as to which string goes into which placeholder, this may lead to bad translations.

 In Fluent it can be even more straightforward, without need of replacements:

 ```
 # DOM implementation
-tos-text = By proceeding you accept the <a data-l10n-name="tos">Terms of Services</a>
+tos-text = By proceeding you agree to the <a data-l10n-name="tos">Terms of Services</a>
 # React implementation
-tos-text = By proceeding you accept the <a>Terms of Services</a>
+tos-text = By proceeding you agree to the <a>Terms of Services</a>
 ```

 ### Don’t reuse strings in different contexts